kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 And there are fields that require special attention:

 * `Extensions`, which holds additional, usually cluster-specific information, that might help authenticate with the cluster.

-For more information about these fields and how they are handled, see the section below:
+(For more information about this field and how it is handled, see the section on [Passing plugin configuration via extensions](#passing-plugin-configuration-via-extensions)).

 #### Passing plugin configuration via extensions